 A published literary reviewer, artist and illustrator, and an award-winning, published poet, she continues to evolve as a true renaissance woman.
 She is regularly included in The Reach of Song, a yearly anthology of poetry published through the Georgia Poetry Society.
 She is currently working on an illustrated book of poetry and prose, reflecting on life and growing up Southern.

 Works by Karen Burnette Garner are included in collections worldwide.
-Public collectors include Thomas and Hutton Engineering (Myrtle Beach, SC), Wachovia, AT&T, Chateau Elan Winery, Holston Valley Hospital, Gwinnett Council for the Arts, and the University of Georgia Center for Continuing Education.
-Private collectors include Mr. And Mrs. Paul Duke, Mrs. Donald Panoz and Mr. Larry "Chipper" Jones of the Atlanta Braves.
-Gallery representation includes The Treasure Nest Art Gallery, Mount Pleasant, SC, and ArtHaus Originals, Johns Creek, GA, and commissions are accepted through her studio in Dacula, GA.
+Public collectors include Thomas and Hutton Engineering (Myrtle Beach, SC), Wachovia, AT&T, Chateau Elan Winery, Holston Valley Hospital, Gwinnett Council for the Arts, North Georgia Medical Office Building, and the University of Georgia Center for Continuing Education.
+Private collectors include the Duke Family, founders of Peachtree Corners, GA, Mrs. Donald Panoz of Chateau Elan Winery and future baseball Hall of Fame candidate Larry "Chipper" Jones of the Atlanta Braves.
+Gallery representation includes The Treasure Nest Art Gallery, Mount Pleasant, SC -- commissions are also accepted through her studio in Dacula, GA.